-4.11 No material breach by Post Office
+4.12.
+No material breach by Post Office

 Post Office will need to consider whether it has complied with its own contractual duties in relation to matters relevant to the reason for termination.
-This should be done at the Contract Termination Decision Rationale stage (see 4.3).
+This should be done at the termination rationale stage (see 4.3).
 If Post Office has materially failed to comply with its own contractual duties in relation to the matters relevant to the reason for termination, it is not entitled to terminate on notice.
 A minor or trivial breach of Post Office's obligations would not be deemed as a material breach for these purposes.